chandanahuja7/owesum/README.md

 # OweSum - Automate your debt settlements
-> Beware of little expenses; a small leak will sink a great ship - by Benjamin Franklin
+> Beware of little expenses; a small leak will sink a great ship -  Benjamin Franklin

 OweSum (Pronounced "Awesome") is a small Microservices based App that helps users/groups in managing their expenses, debts and its recovery.